First Decade (February 11, 1987 to February 10, 1996)

 King Bhumibol has also reigned on the throne longer than any previous Chakri king.
 King Chulalongkorn, the King’s grandfather, reigned for 42 years before passing away, leaving behind a legacy of sweeping legal and administrative reforms that set the stage for Siam to emerge as a modern state.

-The special started on December 6, 2007 at 4 a.m. as a 9-day broadcast.
-The live coverage begins with the special editions of Gising Pilipinas, Todo Balita and Umagang Kay Ganda on ABS-CBN while on GMA it aired the replays of public affairs shows followed by the special edition of Unang Hirit, then regular programming continues until 6:30 p.m., with the special edition of 24 Oras followed by the opening ceremonies at 8 p.m.
+The special A Time for Heroes started on December 6, 2007, at 4 a.m. as a 9-day broadcast.
+The live coverage begins with the special editions of Gising Pilipinas, Todo Balita, and Umagang Kay Ganda on ABS-CBN, while on GMA, it airs the replays of public affairs shows, followed by the special edition of Unang Hirit, then regular programming continues until 6:30 p.m., with the special edition of 24 Oras followed by the opening ceremonies at 8 p.m.

-The Philippines performance was its best ever yet in Southeast Asian Games history, emerged as overall champion of the games in 2005.
+The Philippines' performance was its best ever yet in Southeast Asian Games history, emerging as the overall champion of the games in 2005.
 The Philippines has a delegation of 620 athletes, who participated in 41 different events.

 The ceremony will take place at seven in the evening, Nakhon Ratchasima time.
 But the Philippines is one hour ahead of Thailand, by the international time belts, so it will come to us — live, by satellite television — from 8 p.m. to 10 p.m. on Thursday evening.

 The entire ceremony will be televised, live, while it is actually happening in Nakhon Ratchasima, Thailand, over the Associated Broadcasting Company (ABC) Channel 5 in Metro Manila.
-It will be seen simultaneously over 46 stations of ABC:
+It will be seen simultaneously on over 46 ABC television stations:

 Affiliate Stations: